leamaria-r/Sitrineo/README_GeneralTutorial.md

 # Sitrineo Analysis M2 2024

 The goal of this project is to use the Sitrineo (Silicon Tracker with International Education Objective) tracker and measure the energy spectrum emitted by a Sr-90 radioactive source (beta emitter).
-Data are analysed using the TAF software.
+Data are analysed using the TAF software, based on C++ and ROOT.
+This is a master students project made by Mattéo Maushart and Léa-Maria Rabour.
+For more details, see https://github.com/jeromebaudot/taf

+## Repositories

+### code
+contains the code of TAF software, separated in different directories :
+- **include** with all the .h files included in the C++ codes in source
+- **src** with all the source code
+- **macros** with some C macros

+README explains the modifications made to the existing code.

+### Config
+contains the config used to analyse data with TAF

+### Results
+contains the results of the TAF analysis.
+Each run has its own directory

+### Runs
+contains the data acquired by Sitrineo.
+Each run has its own directory

+### Sitrineo Physics
+contains the code to simulate the activity of the source and the energy loss in the tracker

+### Plots
+contains the main plots obtained with the analysis

 ## How to run the analysis ?